wieckingcp23/wieckingcp23/README.md

 ### 👨🏻‍💻 About
 I recently started my first software engineering role — excited to keep learning! 🎉
-Before that, I worked in the Federal Government on secure communications, acquisitions, and lifecycle management.
+Before that, I worked in the federal government on secure communications, acquisitions, and lifecycle management.

-This GitHub is where I:
+This GitHub is where I
 - Share personal projects (some are private while I clean them up)
 - Preserve academic coursework and artifacts
 - Learn new skills through small experiments